PennLINC/xcpEngine/docs/config/streams/fc.rst

 *Module*: :ref:`confound`

-Regression of the global signal is uniquely effective in removing widespread effects of motion and other spatially nonspecific artefacts from a functional time series.
+Regression of the global signal is uniquely effective in removing widespread effects of motion and other spatially nonspecific artifacts from a functional time series.

 [Reference](https://www.ncbi.nlm.nih.gov/pubmed/15110027)